abhisruta/abhisruta/README.md

-- 👋 Hi, I’m Abhisruta Maity, an Undergraduage at Indian Institute of Science Education and Research, Kolkata.
+- 👋 Hi, I’m Abhisruta Maity, an undergraduage at Indian Institute of Science Education and Research, Kolkata.
-- 👀 I’m interested in Mathematics, Computer Science, Physics, Chess and Indian Classical Music.
+- 👀 I’m interested in Mathematics, Indian Classical Music and Indian Philosophy.
-- 🌱 I’m currently learning Subtle things like CLI tools etc.